deadbok/ntp-led-clock/README.md

     - [ ] Decide how to use the external flash.
   - [ ] Write code
     - [x] Time display
-    - [ ] Display update via timer interrupt
         - [x] RTC code
     - [ ] NTP code
-    - [ ] Make use of the LED on the back og the board.
+    - [x] Make use of the LED on the back og the board.
     - [ ] Put WiFi to sleep when unused
     - [ ] Update the display via timer interrupt
     - [ ] Web server code
     - [ ] *Remember* 12 hour mode
+    - [ ] Rechargeable battery support
     - [ ] Web page for configuration
       - [ ] Configuration from web page to and from clock
       - [ ] Set AP mode when no WiFi connection could be established